The new president of the SUNY Student Assembly (SA) is one of SUNY Cortland’s own.

 He understands the value of public education because his own college experience — especially four formative years at SUNY Cortland — helps define it.

 A Long Island native from Elmont, N.Y., Braun ranked ninth in his graduating class at Elmont Memorial High School.
-He excelled in athletics and packed his high school years with other meaningful extracurriculars, including a stint as class president.
+He excelled in athletics and packed his high school years with other meaningful extracurricular activities, including a stint as class president.
 Still, balancing academic quality with cost was an important consideration during college decision-making process.

 “I knew the finances that my family had and I knew that I was going to pay for my own education,” he said.
 “A state university was the only realistic option.”